Psy-Fer/buttery-eel/README.md

 # buttery-eel
-The buttery eel - Wrapping guppy for your file agnostic basecalling needs
+The buttery eel - A slow5 guppy basecaller wrapper

 `buttery-eel` is a wrapper for `guppy`.
-It allows us to read any data format, and send that data to `guppy` to basecall.
+It allows us to read `SLOW5` files, and send that data to `guppy` to basecall.

 It requires matching versions of `guppy` and `ont-pyguppy-client-lib` to work.